We have audited the attached Balance Sheet of STEEL AUTHORITY OF INDIA

 b) The fixed assets of the Company have been physically verified by the

-no material discrepancies have been noticed on such verification
+informed to us, no material discrepancies have been noticed on process.

 c) In our opinion and according to the information and explanations